Orange Oil

 A Note of Caution:

 I you suffer from dermatitis or any skin sensitivity beware!
-Orange oil contains a high percentage of limonene, a mild skin irritant.
+This essential oil contains a high percentage of limonene, a mild skin irritant.